Massachusetts College of Liberal Arts

-The Massachusetts College of Liberal Arts (MCLA) formerly known as North Adams State College (NASC) is a public liberal arts college in North Adams, Massachusetts.
+The Massachusetts College of Liberal Arts (MCLA), formerly known as North Adams State College (NASC), is a public liberal arts college in North Adams, Massachusetts.
 It is part of the state university system of Massachusetts.
 It is a member of the Council of Public Liberal Arts Colleges.
-Originally established as part of the state's normal school system for training teachers, it now offers a wide variety of programs leading to Bachelor of Science and Bachelor of Arts degrees, as well as a Master of Education track.
+Originally established as part of the state's normal school system for training teachers, it now offers programs leading to Bachelor of Science and Bachelor of Arts degrees, as well as a Master of Education track.

 History

-MCLA was founded in 1894 as North Adams Normal School, and it offered first instruction at post-secondary level three years later.
+MCLA was founded in 1894 as "North Adams Normal School", and it offered first instruction at post-secondary level three years later.
 By 1897, the Normal School enrolled 32 students (29 women, 3 men) and employed 4 teachers.
-In 1932, North Adams Normal School became State Teachers College of North Adams, added an upper-division curriculum, and started awarding bachelor's degrees.
+In 1932, North Adams Normal School became "State Teachers College of North Adams", added an upper-division curriculum, and started awarding bachelor's degrees.
 In 1936, it instituted graduate program.
-In 1960, it changed its name to North Adams State College and, in 1997, to Massachusetts College of Liberal Arts, reflecting its position as the public liberal arts college within the Massachusetts state university system.
+In 1960, it changed its name to "North Adams State College" and, in 1997, to "Massachusetts College of Liberal Arts", reflecting its position as the public liberal arts college within the Massachusetts state university system.

 In 2004, President Mary Grant led in the creation of the Berkshire Compact for Higher Education and MCLA Gallery 51.
 MCLA also is the lead partner in the Berkshire STEM (Science, Technology, Engineering and Math) Pipeline Network.

 In 2008, the Massachusetts Higher Education Bond Bill included $54.5 million for a new Center for Science and Innovation at MCLA.
 It opened in 2013 as the Feigenbaum Center for Science and Innovation.

 In 2014, Grant left the college and Cynthia F. Brown was appointed Interim President.
 Although Greg Summers was initially named the new president, he later withdrew his acceptance, citing family health concerns.
-On December 9, 2015, Jamie Birge was named as president.
+On December 9, 2015, Jaimie Birge was named as president.